Introduction

 This section provides the detailed specification for the MICAL language.

-• Syntax & Structure: File encoding, line processing, comments, directives, and the overall structure of a MICAL file.
+- Syntax & Structure: File encoding, line processing, comments, directives, indentation, and the overall structure of a MICAL file.

-• Block Strings: Multi-line string syntax, the base indent detection algorithm, line classification, styles, and chomping indicators.
+- Block Strings: Multi-line string syntax, base indent detection, the explicit indentation indicator, line classification, styles, and chomping indicators.

-• Prefix Blocks: Block syntax, opening/closing rules, prefix concatenation, and nesting.
+- Prefix Blocks: Indentation-based block syntax, opener recognition, body indentation rules, prefix concatenation, and nesting.

 Syntax & Structure